lgbt-foundation/whitepaper/whitepaper.md

 - Providing plugins for ecommerce stores to accept LGBT Token as payment
 - Providing devices for locations to accept payments using LGBT Token

-Hornet Networks brings to the LGBT Foundation trusted and longstanding relationships with numerous gay event locations in several major cities.
+Hornet Networks brings to the LGBT Foundation trusted and longstanding relationships with numerous event locations in several major cities.
 In additionm the LGBT Foundation launch partners and advisors each bring well established networks to the LGBT Foundation that will help help lay the foundations for the LGBT Token to become a regular form of payment.

 The LGBT Token has a strong economic utility to each party engaging in an underlying transaction.
 With the support of strong launch partners, the creation of Network Acceleration Program, and intuitive user and application programming interfaces, the LGBT Token will be rapidly adopted and utilized in everyday life.